cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

 - PLS-DA (see Kaulich et al. 2025)

 ### Notes, implementing a linear mixed model on the log2 ratio values
-- most metrics can work with the model.
+V- most metrics can work with the model.
     I do see some times conflicting results between the paired t-test and the simplified linear model.
         example: local_peaks_colocalized_spots for VCAM1 & VGAT_GEPH doesnt show any significance,
                 but it is very clear from the data points that there IS a diference.
-- The nice thing about this setup is that its a paired design and now we just take the log2 ratio and don't account for the piared design in the model
+V- The nice thing about this setup is that its a paired design and now we just take the log2 ratio and don't account for the piared design in the model

 ### Next